shynnobi/vite-powerflow/docs/github-workflows.md

 If you've used this starter template directly, they should already be in place.
 If you've copied files manually, make sure to include these workflow files.

-### 5. First Run
+### 5. Testing the Workflows

-After setting up your repository:
+Once your repository is set up with the correct permissions and workflows:

+**For CI Workflow:**

-1. Make a small change to a file
+1. Make a small change to any file in your repository
-2. Push to a branch and create a pull request
+2. Create a branch and push the change
+3. Open a pull request targeting your `main` or `dev` branch
-3. Verify that the CI workflow runs successfully
+4. Observe that the CI workflow automatically runs and performs all checks
+5. Once all checks pass, your PR can be merged

+**For Dependabot Auto-Merge:**

+- This can only be fully tested when Dependabot creates actual PRs
-4. For testing Dependabot auto-merge, you may need to wait for actual Dependabot PRs to be created
+- You may need to wait for dependency updates or manually trigger Dependabot
+- To manually trigger, you can modify your `dependabot.yml` file to run more frequently or use GitHub's interface to trigger dependency checks
+- When a Dependabot PR is created, verify that:
+  - The PR is automatically approved
+  - Auto-merge is enabled (you'll see a note in the PR that "This pull request will be automatically merged")